These are the smartwatches that support Google Pay 2024

 Proprietary bands and charger

 The Pixel Watch 3 is an improvement in almost every way over the Pixel Watch, with even improvements over the Pixel Watch 2.
-Despite looking almost identical on paper to the Pixel Watch 2, the seemingly minor improvements make a difference.
+Despite looking almost identical on paper to the Pixel Watch 2, the seemingly minor modifications make a difference.
 Among these is the display that's not only brighter but also larger, especially with the now larger size option.
 It's also upgraded to Bluetooth 5.3, has Wi-Fi 5GHz for faster downloads, and improved battery life.

 One thing that's not great about the Pixel Watch is the use of a proprietary wireless charger.
 We would have preferred that it used a universal standard like Qi for wireless charging.
 Nevertheless, battery life is solid on this watch and the total package is still quite strong.
 Our review names it it Google's "strongest wearable entry yet."